BuluBoxSoftware/BuluBoxSoftware/Programming/Documents/PHP.md

 ## PHP Environment

 ### Step 1
 Open your web browser and go to https://www.php.net/downloads.php download the file containing the operating system requirements.
-Once downloaded extract the file to your local C drive under the file programs.
+Once downloaded extract the file to your local C drive under the name file programs.
 ### Step 2
 Copy the path file and open your search bar and type “Environment Variable”.
-Click Environment Variable and under system variables click “Path” and then click “Edit".
+Click Environment Variable, under system variables click “Path” and then click “Edit".
 Then click on “New” and past the path file from program.
 ### Step 3
-Open the command prompt and type “php -v” to check if the installation was successful.
+Close everything and open a new command prompt and type “php -v” to check if the installation was successful.
 The PHP version will appear in your prompt.
 For more information on PHP programming language visit [3] [4].

 ## Refrences
 1. https://www.php.net/manual/en/intro-whatcando.php